Laguerre reconstruction of the correlation function on Baryon Acoustic Oscillation scales: Methodology

 The dashed red curve in the top panel shows the result of setting the fiducial smearing value $\sigma$ equal to the actual smearing value $\Sigma$, hence setting $a_k=c_k$ (c.f.
 Eq.\ref{xiNLpoly}) in Eq.(\ref{xiLpoly}).
 The covariance between the fitted $c_k$ results in the one sigma pink band around the red dashed curve.
 Clearly, the reconstructed shape is much closer to $\xi_{\rm L}$ than was $\xi_{\rm NL}$.

 The red dashed curve and associated pink band in the bottom panel show the fractional difference between this deconvolved or reconstructed shape and the original linear theory curve.
-Comparison with the black dashed curve in the bottom panel shows that deconvolution amplifies small inaccuracies in the fit to $\xi_{\rm NL}$ (as expected).
+Comparison with the black dashed curve in the bottom panel shows that deconvolution amplifies small inaccuracies in the fit to $\xi_{\rm NL}$.
+This is consistent with conventional wisdom: whereas convolution smears out fine-scale details in the original signal, in the process of sharpening them again, deconvolution may also amplify features which are due to noise.
 E.g., in the middle of the fitted range, the red dashed curve is like an amplified version of the black dashed curve, but this correspondence is not as tight near -- i.e. within about $\Sigma$ -- the boundaries of the fitted region (again, this is as expected for deconvolution).

 For linear point analyses, we are not as interested in the full shape as we are in $r_{\rm LP}$ and $r_{\rm infl}$.
 In particular, we would like to know if deconvolution reduces the biases in the inferred scales (c.f. the values associated with $4.6h^{-1}$Mpc in the bottom panel of Fig.~\ref{fig:smoothing}).
-If it does, we would like to know if it degrades the uncertainties on the reconstructed values.
+If it does, we would like to know if it increases the uncertainties on the reconstructed values.
 Following, e.g., \cite{LPnus}, the uncertainty on $r_{\rm LP}$ from $\xi_{\rm NL}$ is the square root of

-where $r_{\rm LP}$ is a nonlinear combination of the $c_k$ which comes from requiring that $\xi_{\rm NL}'=0$.
-The uncertainty on $r_{\rm LP-recon}$ is given by a similar expression, except that now the nonlinear combination is from solving Eq.(\ref{rLPrecon}).
+where $r_{\rm LP}$ is that nonlinear combination of the $c_k$ and $\mu_k(x)$ functions which comes from requiring $\xi_{\rm NL}'=0$.
+The uncertainty on $r_{\rm LP-recon}$ is given by a similar expression, except that now we have $a_k$ coefficients and the nonlinear combination is from solving Eq.(\ref{rLPrecon}).
 The analysis for $r_{\rm infl}$ is similar.

 Prior to deconvolving, we find that $r_{\rm LP-pre} = 92.19\pm 0.15\, h^{-1}$Mpc; increasing this value by a factor of $1.005$ (as \cite{PaperI} advocate) would bring it to within about $0.35h^{-1}$Mpc of the linear theory value of $93h^{-1}$Mpc.
 After deconvolving, we find $r_{\rm LP-rec} = 93.01\pm 0.14 h^{-1}$Mpc; no additional shift is necessary.
 Results for $r_{\rm infl}$ are similarly encouraging.
-This motivates extending the approach to include additional complications which may arise when working with biased tracers.
+This motivates extending the approach to include additional complications that may arise when working with biased tracers.